CERTCC/CERT-Guide-to-CVD/docs/howto/initiation/useful_reports.md

     the vulnerability
     -   Proof of concept (PoC) code or reproduction instructions demonstrating how the vulnerability might be exploited
-    -   Ideally, a suggested patch or remediation action if the reporter is aware of how to fix the vulnerability
+    -   Ideally, a suggested patch, remediation, or mitigation action(s) if the reporter is aware of how to fix the vulnerability
     -   Description of the impact of the vulnerability and attack scenario
     -   Any time constraints (for example, give a date of publication or